St Augustine's Parish Church News

 becomes glaringly apparent.

-the loneliness of imprisonment, the agony of torture or the
+battle, the loneliness of imprisonment, the agony of torture

-pangs of starvation - you are ahead of 500 million people in
+or the pangs of starvation - you are ahead of 500 million

 If you can attend a church meeting without fear,